 Stress can make you gain belly fat by triggering the adrenal glands to produce cortisol, also known as the stress hormone.

 What’s more, women who already have a large waist tend to produce more cortisol in response to stress.
 Increased cortisol further adds to fat gain around the middle (21).
+Long Last Ways To Effectively Beat Belly Bulge

 To help reduce belly fat, engage in pleasurable activities that relieve stress.
-Practicing yoga or meditation can be effective method.
+Practicing yoga or meditation can be an effective method.

 Stress may promote fat gain around your waist.
 Minimizing stress should be one of your priorities if you’re trying to lose weight.